voboost/voboost/memory-bank/progress.md

   - Flow for reactive programming
   - Null safety throughout codebase
   - Kotlinx Serialization for config
-- **Architectural overview:** A high-level system architecture, emphasizing modularity and the creation of a shared `voboost-lib-config` library, has been defined.
+- **Architectural overview:** A high-level system architecture, emphasizing modularity and the creation of a shared `voboost-config` library, has been defined.
 - **Technical stack outlined:** Key technologies and libraries (e.g., Android SDK, Jetpack components, Coroutines, JSON, OkHttp) have been identified.
 - **Memory Bank populated (initial phase):** The following core Memory Bank files have been successfully created, establishing a documented baseline for the project:
     - [`memory-bank/projectbrief.md`](memory-bank/projectbrief.md)